The “More Justice, More Peace II” featured an open dialogue between Southern Burlington County NAACP and officers from ten Burlington County towns.

-On Thursday night, members of the Southern Burlington County NAACP and officers from 10 Burlington County towns came together at Bethel A.M.E.
+This week, members of the Southern Burlington County NAACP and officers from 10 Burlington County towns came together at Bethel A.M.E.
 Church in Moorestown to have a candid dialogue about the relationship between police and black communities.

 “Sometimes we try to water down this conversation, and I think that until we’re ready to talk intimately, the problems are going to continue,” said Crystal Charley, president of the Southern Burlington County NAACP.